TBAS vs ASVAB: What Air Force Officers Need

 For the ASVAB:

 The test rewards academic knowledge you can study directly.
 Focus on the subtests that feed Air Force composite scores: arithmetic reasoning, mathematics knowledge, word knowledge, paragraph comprehension, and general science.
 If you’re weak in math, that’s where prep hours go first.
-The ASVAB rewards structured study over raw intelligence, candidates who practice consistently outperform those who cram.
+The ASVAB rewards consistent practice over cramming.

 For the TBAS: